 Term life insurance, also known as pure life insurance, is a type of life insurance that guarantees payment of a stated death benefit if the covered person dies during a specified term.
-The death benefit is the amount of money that will be paid to the when the policyholder passes away.
+The death benefit is the amount of money that will be paid to the beneficiary when the policyholder passes away.
 Once the term expires, the policyholder can either renew it for another term, convert the policy to permanent coverage, or allow the term life insurance policy to terminate.

 The most common type of death benefit for a term policy is a level term policy, which means that the value of the death benefit stays the same for the entire time your policy is active.
 The benefit can also be decreasing, meaning it shrinks over time, typically in one-year increments.

 Term policies can also come with a return of premium feature.
 That means that if a death benefit isn’t paid out by the end of the term, you’ll get back all or part of the premiums you paid.
 However, this is a more expensive option but well worth it.

 When you buy a term life insurance policy, the insurance company determines the premiums based on the policy's value (the payout amount) and your age, gender, and health.
 In some cases, a medical exam may be required.
 The insurance company may also inquire about your driving record, current medications, smoking status, occupation, hobbies, and family history.